Kaifala Marah: Career

-Marah had served as a deputy Town Clerk at the Koidu-New Sembehun city council.
-He later served as a Budget Analyst at the New York State Senate.
+Marah had served as a deputy town clerk at the Koidu-New Sembehun city council.
+He later served as a budget analyst at the New York State Senate.
 Marah was the public expenditure management adviser at the commonwealth secretariat in London, before he was appointed as chief of staff to president Ernest Bai Koroma.

 Political career

 Marah was appointed by Sierra Leone's president Ernest Bai Koroma to serve as his chief of staff and senior economic advisor from 2010 up until December 2012, when president Koroma moved him to become Minister of Finance of Sierra Leone.

-SLPP’s commission of inquiry
+SLPP's commission of inquiry

-In 2018, immediately after taking office, President Julius Maada Bio’s administration announced a Commissions of Inquiry (COI) approved to look into the performance of former All People’s Congress (APC) Government officials and that the scope of the inquiry will cover the period November, 2007 to April, 2018.
-Over 300 persons who served in senior positions in the former Koroma administration including Kaifala Marah were indicted.
-Honourable Justice John Rosolu Bankole Thompson who headed Commission Number 2 of the three Commissions of Inquiry blasted the Bio regime for misusing the COI in a manner that was "not reasonable or permissible" and also "not cognizable" under the COI legal framework that President Bio had sent for approval to Parliament.
+In 2018, immediately after taking office, President Julius Maada Bio’s administration announced a Commissions of Inquiry (COI) approved to look into the performance of former All People's Congress (APC) government officials and that the scope of the inquiry will cover the period November 2007 to April 2018.
+Over 300 persons who served in senior positions in the former Koroma administration, including Kaifala Marah, were indicted.
+Justice John Rosolu Bankole Thompson, who headed Commission Number 2 of the three Commissions of Inquiry, blasted the Bio regime for misusing the COI in a manner that was "not reasonable or permissible" and also "not cognizable" under the COI legal framework that President Bio had sent for approval to Parliament.